 I also had my Ona camera bag.
-I have 2, for this trip, I brought my ONA Prince Street in beautiful crimson red because it has a waxed canvas which holds up really well in the rain.
-My other Ona bag, a Bowery in field tan is an older model that doesn’t have the waxed canvas and so it got quite a beating a few years ago in Seattle so I am cautious about bringing it out in wet weather (the newer versions of this bag have the waxed canvas now).
+I have 2, for this trip, I brought my ONA Prince Street in beautiful crimson red because it has a waxed canvas that holds up really well in the rain.
+My other Ona bag, a Bowery in field tan is an older model that doesn't have the waxed canvas and so it got quite a beating a few years ago in Seattle so I am cautious about bringing it out in wet weather (the newer versions of this bag have the waxed canvas now).

 Trust me on this one.
 Whenever I visit any country in Europe I make sure I have a heavy-duty coin purse.
 You may start off with a decent amount of bills, but you will inevitably end up with a lot of coins!
 I had one I bought while working in Switzerland that has two sides.
 On one side I keep my 1 and 2 Euro coins and on the other side, I keep the 5, 10, 20, and 50 centime coins.
 That makes things “a little” faster when paying.

 I don't go anywhere foreign or domestic without digestive enzymes.
 From restaurants servings bad food to over-indulging on vacation, there is always a reason for me to have these in my car, backpack, camera bag, purse, and suitcase.
 For the past 10+ years, they have rescued me so many times, I can't even tell you and I never leave home without them.
 There are 2 brands that I stick to Rainbow advanced digestive enzymes and Renew Life Probiotics.
 I swear by these!